UNINETTSigma2/documentation/nird_toolkit/persistent-storage.md

 # Enabling persistent storage
 By default, all applications store their data locally.
 This means that if an application is stopped or restarted, all local data is lost.
-Most packages do however how support for enabling persistent storage.
+Most packages do however have support for enabling persistent storage.
 You can enable persistent storage when installing (or reconfiguring) by using the `Persistent storage` field to select the volume your application should be using.
 After selecting the volume, you will be able to specify whether the volume should be mounted